Disney Financial Statements and Financial Ratios Analysis

 Cash

 In 2016, Disney had a cash position of $4.6 billion.
-In the next two years, the organization's cash position would fall to $4.1 billion in 2018.
+The organization's cash would fall to $4.1 billion in 2018 in the next two years.
 Fortunately, the organization's cash position would grow substantially, ending 2020 at $17.9 billion.

 Disney 2022 Summary Balance Sheet